0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 ![Parking garage sign that commands us to 'GO SLOW'.](/static/images/2024-05-01-go-slow.jpg)

-What can 'save' us, is thinking.
+What can revitalize us, is thinking.
 Thinking takes time that requires lingering, deliberating, weighing up possible alternatives, and patience.
 All these are active forms of 'No' that resist attempts to turn us into passive beings that obey without resistance.
 If we don't, we face hyperactivity and its consequences: anxiety, depression, exhaustion, and burnout.